vsk012/team-local-tactics/README.md

-# team-local-tactics
+Rock Paper Scissor game

+Game was made by using Pygame library.

-A game for the mandatory assignment
+Downloads nessecary for running the game:
+Pygame and
+python 3.10 (or newer).